Multi-fidelity surrogate modeling for time-series outputs: Introduction

 Among the codes with high-dimensional outputs, we are interested in those whose outputs are functions of one variable.
 When they are sampled, such outputs are called time series.
-This means that the dimension of the code output is very large.
-Previous work has solved the problem of functional outputs only in the simple-fidelity case.
-Two methods have been considered to solve the simple-fidelity problem: reduce the dimension of the outputs \cite{nanty2017uncertainty} or adapt the regression kernel \cite{rougier2008efficient}.
-The disadvantage of dimension reduction is that it is then more difficult to quantify uncertainties based on the reduced problem.
+Previous work has solved the problem of functional outputs only in the single-fidelity case.
+Two methods have been considered to solve the single-fidelity problem: reduce the dimension of the outputs \cite{nanty2017uncertainty} or adapt the covariance kernel \cite{rougier2008efficient}.
+In the context of dimension reduction, surrogate models generally neglect the uncertainty quantification in the basis, which can be problematic for the quantification of prediction uncertainty.
 Moreover, large data sets (containing many low-fidelity data) lead to ill-conditioned covariance matrices that are difficult to invert.
 As proposed in \cite{perrin2019adaptive}, it is possible to strongly constrain the covariance kernel which makes it possible to improve the estimation compared to the dimension reduction method.
 However, this method implies that the covariance must be separable, which reduces the use cases.
-Knowing that the AR(1) multi-fidelity model for Gaussian process regression uses co-kriging, \cite{nerini2010cokriging} presents an interesting approach for co-kriging in the context of functional outputs, which is based on dimension reduction.
+Knowing that the AR(1) multi-fidelity model for GP regression uses co-kriging, \cite{nerini2010cokriging} presents an interesting approach for co-kriging in the context of functional outputs, which is based on dimension reduction.
 An approach to multi-fidelity with functional outputs is presented in \cite{grujic2018cokriging} for multivariate Hilbert space valued random fields.

-In this work, we present a method that can generate a surrogate model for time-series output in a multi-fidelity framework, with one high-fidelity code and one low-fidelity code.
-A short introduction to Gaussian process regression and multi-fidelity is given in \Cref{sec::Regressiontools}. \Cref{sec::AR1multiproj} presents a dimension reduction technique which takes into account multi-fidelity.
-The method presented in \Cref{sec::AR1multiTens} involves a dimension reduction technique as for the method of \Cref{sec::Regressiontools} but it also processes the orthogonal part by a simple-fidelity covariance tensorization method.
-To show the efficiency of the surrogate model we present an example in \Cref{sec::Illustration}.